-Our work focusses on providing skills training for adolescents and young people.
-A vital part of our approach is to link trainees with job opportunities, either as employees or as self-employed, increasing their ability to make an income.
-The trades we provide training in match market demands, such as the 80% of Bangladesh’s population which are mobile phone users.
-By including leadership, negotiation and communication skills training in our courses, trainees’ confidence and general skills for the workplace are developed.
-We work with parents, guardians, community members and the government to create a positive attitude around encouraging young people into skills training.
+Our work focusses on providing skills training for adolescents and adults living in poverty.
+We link trainees with livelihood opportunities, either as employees or as self-employed, increasing their ability to make an income.
+The trades we provide training in match market demands.
+Training includes leadership, negotiation and communication, ensuring trainees have the confidence and skills necessary for the workplace.

 Mohammed successfully completed a vocational course in mobile phone servicing.
 He has now opened a multi-purpose shop in his village: a general store selling snacks and a mobile phone servicing desk.
 He rents the shop space and employs two young men to run it whilst he operates the mobile phone servicing desk and also offers a mobile phone charging facility.

 “I have recently opened my shop and it is going well.
 Before I wasn’t in school.
 The schools were far from my home and my family needed help on the farm.
 I am determined for us to live a better life.
 I hope that having a shop and a mobile servicing department will mean I can attract more customers.
 I can stay in my village now and support my family’s future”